 I wish I could attest to a potty training technique that effectively teaches children.
-I wish I could say that if you just follow the three-day, three-week, or three-step potty training program, your child will surely be trained because that’s what happened with us.
+If only I could say that what worked for us was either the three-day, three-week, or three-step potty training program.
 I have no such affirmation to provide you with.
 I have no tales of expedient success.
+Potty training both my daughter and my son was a lesson in patience, humility, and well more patience.

 Parenting is such a humbling process, isn’t it?
 And my kids like to make sure that I stay really nice and humble.